 For her work with the Missionaries of Charity, Dr. Bhatia was awarded

-a Miraculous Medallion from Mother Teresa.
+a Miraculous Medallion with Mother Teresa.
 She has served in advisory

 roles for national and global causes such as the World Children’s

 Initiative and Project Heart Uganda.
-Dr. Bhatia is also the Director of
+Dr. Bhatia is also the Executive

-organization dedicated to increasing access to healthcare and educational
+charitable organization dedicated to improving healthcare and providing

-Phi Beta Kappa scholar.
-She earned her medical degree from the UCLA School of
+San Diego.
+Dr. Bhatia earned her medical degree from the UCLA School of

-Medicine

-graduating with Honors and Letters of Distinction in Doctoring, and also
+Medicine, graduating with Honors and Letters of Distinction in Doctoring.